ReptarAzar/reptarazar.github.io/_posts/2015-01-10-trove-conversations.markdown

         <p>Sometimes I'll throw these wireframes into a keynote so they can animate together a tiny bit so they will feel alive and get people excited about what we're building.
 I'm easily excitable and galvanizing a team, espcially as new people and engineers are introduced to the concept, is important.</p>

         <p>Then I'll revise and return for another presentation.
-8 presentations in a 10 day period is common.
-I don't take too many meetings during this period and am very head down sketching and creating more wireframes.
+6-8 presentations in a 10 day period is common.
+I don't take too many meetings during these sprints and am very head down sketching and creating more wireframes.
 Miranda, a Senior PM, and I will typically have 1:1s daily to work out the kinks and get the ideas/feedback cleaner for me to respond to.</p>

-        <p>I'll make anywhere between words are important. part of building the UX is thinking about the microcopy and labels throughout the feature.
-Worked with marketing towards the right thing to call this feature that felt natural and friendly, like inviting a neighbor.
-Hosting a conversation is what we inevitably decided.</p>

         <p>Below is the slides from keynote presentation I gave to the product and engineering teams while we were trying to nail down the key flows.
-It covers a persona and the email hook to trove.com engagement hook that we eventually decided on pushing through production.</p>
+It covers a persona, the email hook for a curator, the flow to trove.com, and the follower flow that closes the feedback loop.</p>

         <p><video id="conversations-presentation" src="../assets/img/portfolio/conversations/conversations.m4v" preload controls autoplay></video></p>